 Course Director, MSc International Hospitality and Tourism Management and Senior Lecturer Hospitality and Tourism Management

-Alison is bringing to Coventry University London her working relationship with the Confederation of Tourism and Hospitality.
-This and her other industry links will effectively inform her course design and delivery, to prepare work-ready graduates.
+Alison brings to Coventry University London her working relationship with the Confederation of Tourism and Hospitality.
+This and her other industry links effectively inform her course design and delivery, to prepare her graduates effectively for employment within the hospitality and tourism industry.

 - PGCE Higher Education – Coventry University - 2017